bobnguyenthedeveloper/lti-1-3-php-library/README.md

 ```

 If a lineitem with the same `tag` exists, that lineitem will be used, otherwise a new lineitem will be created.

-# Contributing
-If you have improvements, suggestions or bug fixes, feel free to make a pull request or issue and someone will take a look at it.

-You do not need to be an IMS Member to use or contribute to this library, however it is recommended for better access to support resources and certification.

-This library was initially created by @MartinLenord from Turnitin to help prove out the LTI 1.3 specification and accelerate tool development.

-**Note:** This library is for IMS LTI 1.3 based specifications only.
-Requests to include custom, off-spec or vendor-specific changes will be declined.

-## Don't like PHP?
-If you don't like PHP and have a favorite language that you would like to make a library for, we'd love to hear about it!